etiennebacher/tidypolars/tests/testthat/_snaps/funs_math.md

       !
 Error while running function `sort()` in Polars. x `na.last` must be `TRUE` or `FALSE`, not `NA`.

-# rank with na.last and ties.method
+# rank error when na.last is not in TRUE/FALSE/keep

     Code
       mutate(test_pl, foo = rank(x, na.last = NA))